kanbanyte/sepb/assessments/test_plan.md

 * Adequate illumination for optimal depth camera performance.
 * URe5 robot arm.
 * x2 chip trays.
-* A functional conveyor belt that delivers the shell.
+* A conveyor belt on which the PCB shell is located.
 * A battery stack.
 * A front shell stack.
 * A white tray on which the shells, battery and chip are delivered to the human operator.